itvgenomics/pimba_smk/README.md

 - "-d": the path to the working directory.

 ### 3.2.1.
 Example
-Use the files provided in the `test_data` directory to test the workflow.
-Before running the example, update the required paths in `config.yaml`, including the path to the BOLD reference database.
+<p align="justify">Use the files provided in the `test_data` directory to test the workflow.
+Before running the example, update the required paths in `config.yaml`, including the path to the BOLD reference database.</p>

 ```bash
 bash pimba_smk_main.sh -p paired_end -r COI-BOLD -g yes -l no -t 8 -c config/config.yaml -d .
 ```

 ### 3.2.2.
 Unlocking the working directory
-If a Snakemake execution is interrupted, the working directory becomes locked.
-To remove the lock, rerun the command using the `-u` option and then execute the pipeline again without this flag.
+<p align="justify">If a Snakemake execution is interrupted, the working directory becomes locked.
+To remove the lock, rerun the command using the `-u` option and then execute the pipeline again without this flag.</p>

 ```bash
 bash pimba_smk_main.sh -p paired_end -r COI-BOLD -g yes -l no -t 8 -c config/config.yaml -d . -u
 ```

 ## 3.3.
 Custom databases
-Suppose you want to use a personalized database.
+<p align="justify">Suppose you want to use a personalized database.
 In that case, you will only need a fasta file with the reference sequences and their identification, and a two-column tax.txt file with the sequence ID and the full taxonomy written for every reference sequence in the fasta file.
-Put them in the same directory, e.g.: /path/to/your/database/.
+Put them in the same directory, e.g.: <code>/path/to/your/database/</code>.</p>

 Example of the FASTA file:
 <p align="center">